 There are also two additional pieces of advice relevant to this critical “what’s next?” thinking.
 In their wonderful book, Designing Your Life: How to Build a Well-Lived, Joyful Life, Bill Burnett and Dave Evans caution against trying to solve “gravity problems.”
 These are the “fact of life” issues that we can waste our time trying to rail against.
 These are problems outside of our control or influence.
 In terms of the “Six Cs,” you have to be realistic about potentially competing or mutually exclusive choices.
 For example, if your most compelling vision for your career is to be a physician and you currently don’t have a degree and or the ten years beyond college to invest in the licensing process, you are wasting your time.
 Professional rules and society’s expectations are not going to change.
 However, you can reframe your aspirations from “being a doctor” to something like “helping people be healthy” many options open to you.

 Burnett and Evans also describe one of the fundamental characteristics of the designer’s mindset and that is the bias to action and the constant prototyping of ideas.
 While planning and considering the options are essential, at some juncture, you have to move forward and experiment with your ideas.
 Try something, assess the impact, rework the idea.
 Build your future forward.
 The “Six Cs of the What’s Next?” are a good foundation, but then get on with it and build a better life.

-This article was written by Paulette Risher, Program Director for Veteran Employment Services. firstname.lastname@example.org
+This article was written by Paulette Risher, MG US Army (retired), Chief Programs Officer, firstname.lastname@example.org